The smallest possible bimagic square using

 Is it possible to construct a smaller 6th-order bimagic square, with MaxNb<72, or S1<219, or S2<10663?

-In October 2008, Lee Morgenstern finished his exhaustive search: there is no solution with MaxNb<72, meaning that his above square can't be beaten!
+In October 2008, Lee Morgenstern finished his exhaustive search: there is no solution with MaxNb<72, which means that his above square can't be beaten!
 But the minimum S1 and S2 are still open questions.

 And in July 2009, after several months of computation using up to 8 processors, Lee Morgenstern concluded that his solution has also the smallest S1 and the smallest S2.
-His above square is THE smallest possible 6th-order bimagic square.
-The answer to the above question is no!
+His square above is THE smallest possible 6th-order bimagic square.
+Thus, the answer to the above question is no!

 7th-order bimagic square using distinct integers?